cometbft/cometbft/docs/references/storage/README.md

 *Block time*

 As all nodes were validator nodes who were able to most of the time keep up, their block times were very similar (~3ms of difference).
-We thus looked whether validators were missing blocks and observed the following:
+We thus looked whether validators were missing blocks and the Commit time to give us an indication of the impact the layout and pruning have.

-Time to execute Commit:
+*Time to execute Commit*

 ![e2e_commitTime](img/e2e_commit_time.png "Commit time e2e")

-and the missed blocks:

 *Missed blocks*
 ![e2e_val_missed_blocks](img/e2e_val_missed_blocks.png "Blocks missed by a validator")